 The Pastoralist Parliamentary Group (PPG) was formed in 1998.
 Its purpose is to mainstream the pastoralists’ agenda within the national political and policy processes.
 The membership of PPG is open to all members elected or nominated from the pastoralist counties to the National Assembly (MPs/CWR) and the Senate (Senators) regardless of their ethnicity or political party affiliation.

-The PPG membership in the 12th Parliament stands at 105 members from among the 11 political parties*.
-There is a total of 27 women members that include the first pastoralist woman elected to the Senate from Isiolo County and five women elected as members of parliament representing the Baringo South, Ijara-Garissa, Kajiado East, Laikipia North, and Samburu West constituencies.
+The PPG membership in the 12th Parliament stands at 108 members from among the 11 political parties.
+There are a total of 27 women members including the first pastoralist woman elected to the Senate from Isiolo County and five women elected as Members of Parliament representing Baringo South, Ijara-Garissa, Kajiado East, Laikipia North, and Samburu West constituencies.

 To be a critical parliamentary force that ensures security, unity, and prosperity for the pastoralists in Kenya.

-To provide political leadership in the development and implementation of policies legislation that achieve pastoralism’s full potential.
+To provide political leadership in the development and implementation of policy legislation to achieve pastoralism’s full potential